syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/suppress-error-message.md

 ---
 layout: post
-title: Suppress the error dialog in the Blazor PDF Viewer | Syncfusion®
+title: Suppress the error dialog in the Blazor PDF Viewer | Syncfusion&reg;
-description: Learn here all about how to suppress the error dialog in Syncfusion® Blazor PDF Viewer component and more.
+description: Learn here all about how to suppress the error dialog in Syncfusion&reg; Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug